ellacass/Heimdall_CCA_paper/README.md

 - Missing Motifs: lists all/any missing motifs
 - Insufficient Upstream Space: defines if there was insufficient upstream space to identify the characteristic PAP upstream motif
 - Final Classification: Given a set of conditions, was it possible to confidently assign the proteins/enzyme to a specific type

+# site_analysis.py
+outputs the csv files pertaining to the strong synapomorphies